 - Finally, when no resolution is possible, concern for the well-being, openness, safety and stability of the Fellowship as a whole shall be given priority over the feelings or actions of any individual.

-- The Conflict Resolution Team (CRT) is comprised of three members selected for their mediation skills and knowledge of various aspects of the life of the Fellowship, and who will serve on an “as needed” basis.
-Members of the CRT will be recruited by the Committee on Fellowship Ministry in consultation with the Minister, and presented to the Board for approval.
-As needed, the CRT members will receive training from internal sources or an external consultant which will be an expense identified in the annual budget.
+- The Right Relations Team (RRT) is comprised of three members selected for their mediation skills and knowledge of various aspects of the life of the Fellowship, and who will serve on an “as needed” basis.
+Members of the RRT will be recruited by the Committee on Fellowship Ministry in consultation with the Minister, and presented to the Board for approval.
+As needed, the RRT members will receive training from internal sources or an external consultant which will be an expense identified in the annual budget.

-- The CRT will report to the President of the Board on the nature and outcome of all unresolved conflicts.
+- The RRT will report to the President of the Board on the nature and outcome of all unresolved conflicts.
 Such reports will be held in strictest confidence.
-The CRT will determine a record-keeping format that provides an abstract of events while allowing for privacy considerations and will be the custodian of all confidential records.
+The RRT will determine a record-keeping format that provides an abstract of events while allowing for privacy considerations and will be the custodian of all confidential records.